Top 7 Traditional Rwandan Foods

 2. Igihembe (Red Bean Stew)

-The preparation of this exceptional dish start with the peeling.
+The preparation of this exceptional dish starts with peeling.
 The red beans are soaked in cold water overnight to separate the peel from the flesh.
 In the morning, the beans are removed from the water, the peels are removed by hand.

 1. Isambaza (Haplochromis fish)

-At the top of this list is isambaza, one of the most widely farmed fish species in Lake Kivu.
+At the top of this list is Isambaza, one of the most widely farmed fish species in Lake Kivu (a large freshwater lake located in East Africa).
 Isambaza has been the signature dish of Western Rwanda for generations.
 These are very small fish, no more than ten centimeters in length.
 They are served as a starter or as a snack when fried and seasoned with salt.
 Alternatively, the fried fish can be used in a soup by adding carrots, onions, bell peppers, tomatoes, and spices.

 Related: Most Popular East African Foods